3D LiDAR technology and processing software are increasingly becoming critical in numerous fields from people flow monitoring in Airports to Vehicles.

 As a result, LiDAR allows vehicles and robots to identify other nearby vehicles, people, and other objects in the environment in almost any situation:

-LiDAR is a remote sensing technology that measures the distance to a target by illuminating that target with light, often using laser light, and measuring the reflected pulses with a sensor.
+LiDAR is a remote sensing technology that measures the distance to a target by illuminating that target using laser light, and measuring the reflected pulses with a detector.

-LiDAR has been used to measure and map the earth’s surface since the early 1970s, and today it has been adapted in order to fulfill the needs of many applications in different markets.
+LiDAR has been used to measure and map the earth’s surface since the early 1970s, and today it has been adapted in order to fulfil the needs of many applications in different markets.

 However, it still offers integration challenges such as lack of standardization among manufacturers, high computer processing demand, and overall complexity in many aspects.

-Today, it’s finally easy to overcome these challenges thanks to Outsight’s 3D preprocessing software.
+Today, it’s finally easy to overcome these challenges thanks to Outsight’s 3D Software Solutions.

 Ready to unlock the power of LiDAR perception?